Hackney Cycling Conference 2017

 Thursday 27 April 2017 - Hackney Town Hall, London

-We are very pleased to announce the full agenda for the 6th annual Hackney Cycling Conference, with full details below.
+We are very pleased to announce the full agenda for the 6th annual Hackney Cycling Conference, with full details below, or to download here.

 The line-up will include, amongst other world-class speakers, one of the country’s most important advocates of evidence-based policy making Dr Ben Goldacre, who will be speaking about the use of science in policy making and how to improve the quality of our evidence base by spotting and avoiding common mistakes in the use of science and statistics.